Online MBA Programs in Information Technology

 - Enterprise Architecture

 A deeper look at some typical course offerings sheds light on the kind of change agent that an MBA in information technology graduate can become:

 Advanced Information Technology: This course highlights the fundamentals and practices of the design, analysis, execution, and management of information technology systems.
-Subjects include information system development methodologies, requirements analysis, systems planning and implementation, project management, software engineering, and database, interface, and process design.
+Subjects include information system development methodologies, requirements analysis, systems planning, implementation, project management, software engineering, database, interface, and process design.

-Management of Information Technology: This course introduces students to primary issues behind the successful management of IT in modern enterprises.
-It comprises: (1) interrelations between organizational structure and processes and adoption of new IT technologies, (2) IT management within the firm, and (3) IT project management focusing on the procedures in designing and executing IT projects.
+Management of Information Technology: This course introduces students to primary issues behind IT’s successful management in modern enterprises.
+It comprises (1) interrelations between organizational structure and processes and adoption of new IT technologies, (2) IT management within the firm, and (3) IT project management focusing on the procedures in designing and executing IT projects.
 This course uses case studies to introduce real-world best strategies and practices.

 An MBA program naturally has an intense focus on business, so you may expect to see these core courses:

 - Corporate Finance

 What Unique Career Paths Can I Pursue an MBA Specializing in Information Technology?